Over 100 approved programs on 6 of 7 continents

 - Keep good academic and community standards records

-- Declare your major(s) on time
+- Declare your major(s) prior to Application

 - Complete, or be on track to to complete, all distribution requirements and competencies in a timely fashion